sensu/sensu-docs/content/sensu-go/6.6/observability-pipeline/observe-entities/monitor-external-resources.md

 ### Configure a Sensu entity

-To run the check, you'll need a Sensu agent with the subscription `proxy`.
+To run the check, you'll need a Sensu entity with the subscription `proxy`.
 Use sensuctl to add the `proxy` subscription to the entity the Sensu agent is observing.

 {{% notice note %}}